nmemranhussain/6290_PAI_2/README.md

 # Handwritten Digit Classification with LeNet-5 Inspired CNN on MNIST
-To built a compact LeNet-5 CNN using TensorFlow/Keras to classify handwritten digits from the MNIST dataset.
+To built a compact LeNet-5 Convolutional Neural Network (CNN) using TensorFlow/Keras to classify handwritten digits from the MNIST dataset.
 The project includes data preprocessing, model architecture design, training, and performance evaluation—demonstrating a practical deep learning workflow for image classification.

 ### Basic Information